 The course is taught by well-qualified and experienced staff.
 Students will employ the mathematical packages Autograph, GeoGebra and Excel (amongst others) to help with investigations and data handling projects.
 Access to two Virtual Learning Environments, Moodle and Integral, is provided by the College to support students.
 Graphical calculators are also used as a teaching tool.
 Use of these resources will enable students to develop as independent and confident learners.
 Students are expected to do a substantial amount of revision and practice outside the classroom.
 Formal and informal support is available for all students.

-Students may wish to purchase textbooks for the course but this is not a requirement.
-Details of the textbooks will be available once the course has begun.
-The College library is well stocked with Mathematics books, and students are encouraged to use IT resources as appropriate.
-Students will need a graphical calculator for this course; this can be purchased by the student or hired from the mathematics department.
-Students are also encouraged to provide their own scientific calculators.
+Students will have access to a course handbook at the start of the year containing important information.
+All students will need to have access to the course textbooks.
+These are available to purchase or there will be an option to have access to the online version for a small fee.
+Details of this will be available once the student is enrolled.
+The College library is well stocked with other Mathematics books, and students are encouraged to use IT resources as appropriate.
+It is unlikely that the calculators' students used in their GCSE course will be sufficient to deal with the demands of A-level.
+Students will, therefore, need a graphical calculator for this course and these can be purchased by the student or are available to hire from the mathematics department.
+Students are also encouraged to keep their own scientific calculators in addition to the graphical calculators.

 Students will be expected to have a graphical calculator which can be hired from the mathematics department for £15 per year or purchased separately for an approximate cost of £55-60.
 Students are also encouraged to have a scientific calculator such as that used for GCSE.
 Students may wish to purchase textbooks for the course but this is not a requirement.